surveycto/conjoint/README.md

 Each item (separated by a pipe (`|`)) in the list represents a row in the table generated.
 So the item:

  `1,3,6` or its string representation `Bread,Roll,Lettuce wrap` represents a row in the table.
-This can be further broken down into:
+Within this item, components are delineated by commas (`,`).
+The initial component denotes the attribute, followed by two additional components that represent the randomly generated values for that attribute, specific to each individual profile.
+So in our example:

  - `1` (Bread) - the attribute
  - `3` (Roll) - the attribute level generated for the first profile
  - `6` (Lettuce warp) - the attribute level generated for the second profile

+The last item in the field represents the selected profile.
 Following this logic, it means the options were presented as follows:

 |  | Profile 1 | Profile 2 |
 | --- | --- | --- |